 It can be.
 Not for me.

 My wife knows I never plan to retire in the traditional sense.
-I intend to work as long as I’m physically and mentally able to, into my 60s, 70s and beyond.
+I intend to work as long as I’m physically and mentally able to, into my 60s or beyond.
 This may or may not be for any money at all.

 Stay tuned to more blogposts on this subject and as my thinking matures.

 What’s your income plan for retirement?
 Do you have one?
 Are you already there and are you accomplishing your needs and wants?
-Alternatively, don’t know where the heck to start?
 Drop me a comment and share your thoughts.